Computing Graph Edit Distance with Algorithms on Quantum Devices: Experimental setup

+and lies in the range $[0,1]$.
 The results of our experiments are shown in Table~\ref{tab:abchoice}.
-They suggest that the best values are those with $\beta \in [1/4, 1/10]$.
-Choosing values of $\alpha$ and $\beta$, such that the condition~(\ref{eqn:respecthardconstraints}) is satisfied, ensures the existence of a valid solution, however this is only a sufficient condition.
-In fact, we have strong numerical evidences that valid solutions exist also for other choices of parameters, for which a constraint linking $\alpha$ and $\beta$ is still an open question.
+They suggest that the best values are those with $\lambda_s \in [1/4, 1/10]$.
+Choosing values of $\lambda_h$ and $\lambda_s$, such that the condition~(\ref{eqn:respecthardconstraints}) is satisfied, ensures the existence of a valid solution, however this is only a sufficient condition.
+In fact, we have strong numerical evidences that valid solutions exist also for other choices of parameters, for which a constraint linking $\lambda_h$ and $\lambda_s$ is still an open question.
+It is arguable that the best choice of parameters for SA will not necessary be the best one for quantum annealers and QAOA.
+However, notice that this choice is guided by the considerations explained above.
+The results of the experiments shown in Table \ref{tab:abchoice} empirically show the effectiveness of our choice.

+The experimental setup is based on state-of-the art, freely available software.
+This approach facilitates reproducibility and avoids reinventing the wheel issues e.g. bugs, non-standard implementations.
+As argued in \cite{mauerer2022123}, reproducibility is a serious issue in quantum science.
+We have addressed the problem by releasing the code in \url{github.com/incud/GraphEditDistance}.
+However, quantum annealer based experiments require the access to D-Wave machines which is available through the cloud.